bholsinger09/CafeMeetup/APP_STORE_DESCRIPTION.md

 "Finally, an app that helps me find study partners who also love coffee shops!" - Sarah, Boise State

-"I found an entire study group for my calculus class through LatteLink.
-We meet every Tuesday at the campus Starbucks." - Mike, University Student
+"I joined a calculus study group through LatteLink.
+We meet every Tuesday at the campus Starbucks and it's been a game-changer!" - Mike, University Student

 "The badge system makes studying actually fun.
 I'm competing with my roommate for the most study sessions!" - Emma, College Senior

 **🎓 PERFECT FOR COLLEGE LIFE**

-Whether you're looking for a study partner for finals week, a group for your senior project, or classmates who love studying at coffee shops as much as you do, LatteLink brings together students who appreciate good coffee, great grades, and academic collaboration.
+Whether you're looking for a study group for finals week, collaborators for your senior project, or classmates who love studying at coffee shops as much as you do, LatteLink brings together students who appreciate good coffee, great grades, and group academic collaboration.

 **☕ START YOUR STUDY JOURNEY TODAY**